OUTREACH

 Shepherd of the Streetsdeodorant, diapers (all sizes), wipes, baby shampoo

-Donations can be placed in the bins near the Ross St. entrance of the FEC.
+Donations can be placed in the bins near the Ross St. entrance of the (FEC) or the Market St. entrance of the (CLC).

 Contact: Ben Conrad, Director of Connections